demisto/content/Packs/SymantecEDR/Integrations/SymantecEDR/README.md

-Symantec Endpoint Detection and Response (EDR) On-Prem endpoints help to detect threats on your network by filter endpoints data to find Indicators of Compromise (IoCs) and take actions to remediate the threat(s).
-EDR on-premise capabilities allow incident responders to quickly search, identify and contain all impacted endpoints while investigating threats using a choice of on-premises.
+Symantec EDR (On Prem) endpoints help to detect threats in your network by filter endpoints data to find Indicators of Compromise (IoCs) and take actions to remediate the threat(s).
+EDR on-premise capabilities allow incident responders to quickly search, identify, and contain all impacted endpoints while investigating threats using a choice of on-premises.
-This Integration supports and tested with Symantec-EDR version 4.6.8 of SymantecEDRStage
+This integration was integrated and tested with version 4.6.8 of SymantecEDR

 ## Configure Symantec Endpoint Detection and Response (EDR) - On Prem on Cortex XSOAR